Sprott Physical Silver Trust (PSLV) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The public float for PSLV is 498.59M, and at present, short sellers hold a – of that float.
-The average trading volume of PSLV on August 15, 2023 was 2.08M shares.
+The public float for PSLV is 498.59M, and currently, short sellers hold a – ratio of that floaft.
+The average trading volume of PSLV on August 21, 2023 was 2.06M shares.

 PSLV’s Market Performance

-The stock of Sprott Physical Silver Trust (PSLV) has seen a -0.38% decrease in the past week, with a -8.24% drop in the past month, and a -6.26% fall in the past quarter.
-The volatility ratio for the week is 1.23%, and the volatility levels for the past 30 days are at 1.44% for PSLV.
-The simple moving average for the past 20 days is -4.92% for PSLV’s stock, with a -1.68% simple moving average for the past 200 days.
+The stock of Sprott Physical Silver Trust (PSLV) has seen a 1.62% increase in the past week, with a -6.10% drop in the past month, and a -3.23% fall in the past quarter.
+The volatility ratio for the week is 1.58%, and the volatility levels for the past 30 days are at 1.44% for PSLV.
+The simple moving average for the last 20 days is -1.70% for PSLV’s stock, with a simple moving average of -0.46% for the last 200 days.

-During the last 5 trading sessions, PSLV fell by -0.06%, which changed the moving average for the period of 200-days by +14.76% in comparison to the 20-day moving average, which settled at $8.16.
-In addition, Sprott Physical Silver Trust saw -5.46% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PSLV rose by +1.35%, which changed the moving average for the period of 200-days by +15.79% in comparison to the 20-day moving average, which settled at $8.02.
+In addition, Sprott Physical Silver Trust saw -4.05% in overturn over a single year, with a tendency to cut further losses.

 Conclusion

-In summary, Sprott Physical Silver Trust (PSLV) has had a bad performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+In a nutshell, Sprott Physical Silver Trust (PSLV) has experienced a mixed performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.